 There is plenty of evidence to support this theory and if the load is too great for the damaged tissue to withstand, it will fail and healing will be back to square 1.
 Loading tissue that is repairing is a delicate process and should be led by the pain felt during the exercise or the following day.
 Both of the latter usually indicates that the load during the exercise was too high and needs to be reduced.
 It is strongly advised to listen to your body and its reaction to exercise.

 Restoring muscle endurance and power

 Endurance is the muscle’s ability to work repeatedly without fatiguing.
-Muscle endurance is especially important in endurance sports such as long-distance running or cycling but is also important in sports such as football and rugby which involve repeated bursts of exercise (called interval exercise).
+Muscle endurance is an especially important principle of sports rehabilitation, especially in endurance sports.
+For example, long-distance running or cycling but is also important in sports such as football and rugby which involve repeated bursts of exercise (called interval exercise).

 Muscle endurance is also important for the body’s core muscles which support the pelvis and spine and as their name suggests, they provide core strength whilst performing various exercises.